SCCapstone/Kanye-West-Fan-Club/README.md

 an error while testing before we implement this fix, contact us and we will generate a new API key and upload the new key to the code on the github.

+For future reference, we have applied for a production API key which we do not need to refresh.
+Riot dev API gets flooded with API key requests so we believe it will take a while for us to have access.

 For testing login you can use Test as the username and Test as the password.
 They are case sensitive so if you input lowercase it will not work.